 Graduates of this program will have the knowledge base and skills to work and conduct research within the global health environment.
-Through coursework, students will be prepared to work in the diverse cultural and multidisciplinary environments inherent in global health.
-Students will learn about the fundamentals of global public health, including epidemiology, environmental health, global health policies, and sociocultural influences on health and behavior.
-Students will also be trained in how to collaborate among nonprofit, governmental, and business sectors.
+This degree incorporates epidemiology, biostatistics, sociocultural influences on health and behavior, global health systems, communicable and non-communicable diseases of global importance, and migrant health to prepare students to conduct global health-related research.
+Through coursework and thesis research, students will be prepared to work in the diverse cultural and multidisciplinary environments inherent in global health.
 Graduates will be prepared to work in international health organizations such as nongovernmental organizations (NGOs), governmental organizations, and multilateral organizations, or may choose to pursue a research pathway and continue toward a terminal degree.

 Admission to the program is competitive, and a variety of criteria are evaluated in the admission process, including:

 Previous undergraduate coursework in statistics, anthropology, sociology, and natural sciences is helpful.
 Applicants must meet the admission standards and application requirements specified in the Admissions section of the catalog and apply using the online Schools of Public Health Application System (SOPHAS).
 Applications are considered for the fall semester only.
-For application deadlines and detailed application requirements, please refer to the CHHS Admissions website.
+For application deadlines and detailed application requirements, please refer to the College of Public Health Admissions website.

 Transfer of Credit